richardreiter/rock-paper-scissors-lizard-spock/README.md

 - __Header__

-  - Featured at the top of the page, the header shows the initials of the game, in a font that resembles The Big Bang Theory's font and also mixed up with some emojis to convey a playful game.
+  - Featured at the top of the page is the header.
+This shows the initials of the game, in a font that resembles The Big Bang Theory's font, combined with some emojis to convey a playful game.

 ![Header](docs/screenshots/rpsls-header.png)

 - __About / How to Play button__

-  - This button opens the modal with the more information and rules about the game.
+  - This button opens the modal with information and rules about the game.

 ![About/How to play button](docs/screenshots/rpsls-how-to-play-btn.png)